aedart/data-transfer-object-dto/README.md

 a) You are using the DTO inside a [Laravel](http://laravel.com/) application

-or
+*or*

-b) You have invoked the `Bootstrap::boot()` method, before using the given DTO (...again, not needed if you are using this inside a Laravel application)
+b) You have invoked the `Bootstrap::boot()` method, before using the given DTO (*...once again this is not needed, if you are using this package inside a Laravel application*)

 ```
 #!php
 <?php
 use Aedart\DTO\DataTransferObject;

-// None-interfaced class is on purpose for this example
+// None-interfaced DTO class is on purpose for this example
 class Address extends DataTransferObject{

     protected $street = ''